vinland-technology/flict/README.md

 **10** - invalid project file

-**10** - invalid license expression
+**11** - invalid expression

+**12** - file not found

-## Report
+## Compatibility report

 A report of the component's compatibility with suggested outbound licenses is created.
 By default a short text report is created, but flict can provide a report in a couple of formats.

+## Policy report

+To the above report you can apply your own policy (see [SETTINGS](SETTINGS.md)).
+Applying this will create a policy report with your policy applied to the suggested outbound license from the usual report and with some complementary information.

 ## Report formats

 ### JSON

-This is currently rewritten and not available.
+Default.
+Available for all commands.

 ### Markdown

 Using this format you can create txt, html, pdf and what format pandoc can create from markdown.
+Partially supported.

+### Text

+Partially supported.

 ## User specific configuration